 Absolutely.
 Yeah.
 We have to do that for your whole gym as the gym entity.
 How are you going to make your 60 or a hundred thousand as a gym owner, well you have to work backwards.
 So yeah, it’s the exact same thing for an intrapreneur.

 Yeah.
 And there’s a formula for this.
 Like there are formulas to help you figure out exactly how to drive.
 Like, you know, Chris has a spreadsheet where he shows you exactly how to create the revenue you need from a variety of different roles and tasks and programs and so forth.
-And then there’s a Two-Brain roadmap, which is the super cool app that we have that has step-by-step stuff that will teach you exactly how to get where you need to go.
+And then there’s a Two-Brain Growth ToolKit, which is the super cool app that we have that has step-by-step stuff that will teach you exactly how to get where you need to go.
 And so as a mentor, Peter and the others on the team will work with clients and they’ll look at this thing and say, OK, this client needs to get here.
 Where’s the problem in the business?
-And our roadmap is broken up into all sorts of different things like staffing and retention and marketing and so forth and saying, OK, you know what, for this gym owner to get better, your retention sucks, that’s the worst part of your business right now.
+And our Growth ToolKit is broken up into all sorts of different things like staffing and retention and marketing and so forth and saying, OK, you know what, for this gym owner to get better, your retention sucks, that’s the worst part of your business right now.

 And you can make so much more money by just keeping each client for an extra three months.
 You need to start checking off some boxes.
 Their milestones are called on our retention highway.
 And it’s all step-by-step stuff for another gym owner it might be like, staffing is a problem, or marketing’s a problem or something like that.
 But the whole point is you can lead people through this.
 So along the lines of that directive advice, someone wants to implement this concept today.
 Let’s lay out three steps that he or she should take.
 And may be not the biggest thing to push this right down the tracks to get it going.
 But what are three steps to starting an intrapreneurial program at your gym?